IBM/image-analysis-iot-alert/README.md

 ![vr](images-docs/vr.PNG)
 * First upload will be registered as a device to the Watson IoT Platform.
-* Go the Watson IoT Platform and check for the processed image data as an event stored in the Cloudant DB.
+* Go the Watson IoT Platform and check for the processed image data as an event stored in the Cloudant DB when the setup of the project is done and you run the application.

 ## Step 5 - Watson IoT Platform
-You will need to create a [gateway](https://developer.ibm.com/recipes/tutorials/how-to-register-gateways-in-ibm-watson-iot-platform/) and a [device](https://developer.ibm.com/recipes/tutorials/how-to-register-devices-in-ibm-iot-foundation/) manually in the IoT platform.
-They will be auto-registered when data will flow from IBM Functions the first time.
+- Make sure that by now you have already created IBM Cloud Functions instance
+- Make sure also that you created a gateway and a device (in Step 1)
 ![iot-device-gateway](images-docs/iot-device-gateway.PNG)
 ![vr-device-props](images-docs/vr-device-props.PNG)

 ## Step 6 - Node-RED
+- Make sure you already created a Node-RED package

-Copy and paste the json flow from **viz-node-red/flow.json** into Import -> Clipboard at your Node-RED `https://YOUR_APP_NAME.mybluemix.net/red` (YOUR_APP_NAME = whatever you named your app).
+- Copy and paste the json flow from **viz-node-red/flow.json** into Import -> Clipboard at your Node-RED `https://YOUR_APP_NAME.mybluemix.net/red` (YOUR_APP_NAME = whatever you named your app).
 Assuming that you already created Node-RED package from IBM Cloud's Catalog.
 If not, go ahead and create one.
 Ususally with Node-RED package, you'll get a Cloudant db.
 You can either use that or bind the one you created in Step 2.
 To avoid confusion, make sure you use one Cloudant service.

+- Make sure that ibmiot in Node-RED have the correct information of your IoT Platform
 ![node-red-flow](images-docs/node-red-flow.PNG)
 ![node-red-output](images-docs/node-red-output.PNG)